 This means that the overall environmental impact (including direct and indirect emissions), as well as the investment costs, operating and disposal costs, and capital costs are taken into account.

-The studies also confirm that an increase of Eco-Efficiency can be achieved by investing in optimized plant equipment (minimized operating costs).
+The studies also confirm that an increased Eco-Efficiency can be achieved by investing in optimized plant equipment (minimized operating costs).
 Hereby, the choice of refrigerant and the associated system technology play an important role.

-Eco-Efficiency can be illustrated in graphic representation (Example, Example of an Eco-Efficiency evaluation): The results of the Eco-Efficiency evaluation are shown on the x-axis in the system of coordinates, whilst the results of the life cycle cost analysis are shown on the y-axis.
-This shows clearly: A system that is situated higher in the top right quadrant exhibits an increasingly better Eco- Efficiency – and conversely, it becomes less efficient in the bottom left sector.
+Eco-Efficiency can be illustrated in graphic representation: The results of the Eco-Efficiency evaluation are shown on the x-axis in the system of coordinates, whilst the results of the life cycle cost analysis are shown on the y-axis.
+This shows clearly: A system that is situated higher in the top right quadrant exhibits an increasingly better Eco-Efficiency – and conversely, it becomes less efficient in the bottom left sector.

-*Study 2005: Compiled by Solvay Management Support GmbH and Solvay Fluor GmbH, Hannover, together with the Information Centre on Heat Pumps and Refrigeration (IZW), Hannover.
+*Study 2005: Compiled by Solvay Management Support GmbH and Solvay Fluor GmbH, Hannover, in cooperation with the Information Centre on Heat Pumps and Refrigeration (IZW), Hannover.